 Understanding how the sampled populations relate to any larger populations sharing similar high-risk behaviour is critical to interpreting this indicator.
 Trends in syphilis prevalence among key populations in the capital city provide a useful indication of the performance of HIV and sexually transmitted infection prevention programmes in that city, but they may not be representative of the situation in the country as a whole.
 The addition of new sentinel sites increases the sample's representativeness and therefore provides a more robust point estimate of syphilis prevalence.
-However, adding new sentinel sites reduces the comparability of values over time.
-As such, any changes in number of sites providing data needs to be documented in the comments section. comments section.
+However, adding new senting lates reduces the comparability of values over time.
+As such appears in number of sites required to the adverture to the documents of the performance of the sentidication of the performance of the performance of the sentidication of the performance of the performance of the sentidication of the performance of sentinel sites reduces the comparability of values over time.
+As such, any changes in number of sites providing data needs to be documented in the comments section.